 Home Warranty: Common Causes of HVAC Failure

-In some of the hottest months of the year, the smallest failures can cause the biggest catastrophes.
-And when something goes wrong, it can cost you…big.
-So when your Central A/C is on the fritz, here are a few things to check before you call someone for repairs.
+During the hottest days of the year, the smallest failures can cause the biggest catastrophes.
+And when something major goes wrong, it can mean unexpected costs for your household.